 Heavy Loads

 Delrin is perfect for parts subjected to constantly heavy loads.
-Moreover, It features favorable tensile and yield stress.
-Therefore, it can withstand great stress for a long time.
+Moreover, it features favourable tensile and yield stress.
+Therefore, it can withstand considerable stress for an extended period.

 Friction